 - Seaton Carew Golf Club

-Tickets are now available to buy in person from Close House.
-25% of all tickets sales made on site will go to the Graham Wylie Foundation – thanks to the European Tour.
+25% of all tickets sales made via Close House will go to the Graham Wylie Foundation – thanks to the European Tour.

 Registered charity number: 1165447